ogotoh/spaln/README.md

 1. Prepare protein, cDNA, or genomic segment sequence(s) in (multi-)fasta format (denoted by *query* below).
-From 2.3.2a, gzipped fasta file(s) may be used as the query without prior expansion.
+From 2.3.2a, gzipped fasta file(s) may be used as the query without prior expansion. (**Warning**: under multi-thread environment, gzipped query may severalfold reduce execution rate.)
 2. Store *query* to _work_.
 3. `% cd work`
 4. Run **spaln** in one of the following four modes. **Spaln**